-The Large Lakes Observatory at the University of Minnesota Duluth hosts the LacCore X-ray fluorescence (XRF) lab.
-Funded by the National Science Foundation and the University of Minnesota, this lab provides analyses for the paleoclimate research community.
+The Large Lakes Observatory at the University of Minnesota Duluth hosts the Continental Scientific Drilling (CSD) Facility X-ray Fluorescence (XRF) Lab.
+Funded by the National Science Foundation and the University of Minnesota, this lab provides essential analyses of core samples for geoscience researchers.

-In addition to elemental analysis, the Corescanner also produces a digital X-radiographic image at 16-bit grayscale density and 0.2 mm resolution.
+The core scanner produces high-quality digital X-radiographic core images with 16-bit grayscale density and 0.2 mm resolution.
 Time required varies from 30 to 60 minutes per meter, depending on core thickness and density.

 Suitable materials for analysis are unsampled split cores, u-channels from cores, discrete samples, and whole cores (for radiographic imaging only).
 Maximum core dimensions are 180 cm length, 12 cm width, and 6 cm height (thickness).
 The sample surface must be carefully cleaned and leveled prior to scanning.

 Current rates for XRF analyses are based on a per-section fee for sample preparation and setup and a per-hour fee for instrument time (both rates apply to a single scan).
 X-radiographic imaging requires additional instrument time, but no additional preparation time if undertaken at the same time as the XRF scan.
 Please contact the facility for up-to-date pricing.